Updated: January 26, 2022

 - If someone is holding you for too long, then there’s nothing wrong with being straightforward and courteously saying that you want to go on and meet other people in the room.
 Excuse yourself politely and walk away.

 - Sometimes, there’ll be someone who’ll just stand or roam around quietly alone.
 Go to them and start a conversation.
 Be extra supportive and introduce the person to others whom you already know.
-This is an effective way to create a memorable impression to the person.
+This is an effective way to create a memorable impression on the person.

 How about you?
 Any more tips you can give to make the most out of attending a business networking event?
 Please share them below as a comment.